Creating a Homework Environment

 5. Reward them.

-Find out what your kids enjoy doing after school – and use that as a motivator.
-This may be TV time, play dates or even a board game with mom or dad.
+Find out what your kids enjoy doing after school — and use that as a motivator.
+This may be time on their favorite device, a play dates or even a card game with mom or dad.
 Just be forewarned: Once you figure out that magic activity, your child will likely be on to something else.
 In other words, as with all things in parenting, flexibility is key.

 6. Switch roles.